The British Education System

 How is the daily timetable organised?

-Each school organises its timetable differently.
+Each UK school organises its timetable differently.
 Lessons might last 35, 40, 45, 55 or 60 minutes!
 For each subject, a student will attend classes for about 5 hours a week, and is also expected to undertake at least 6 hours private study.
 Students will usually also attend classes in General Studies, or Philosophy, or other similar subjects.
 There will also be time given to Physical Education or Sport, whether or not these are taken as subjects for studying.
 In England and Wales and in some Scottish schools the two years of Advanced Level, or International Baccalaureate study are often called "Sixth Form", but - once again - each school is different!

 What activities are organised outside lessons?